-Soccer: Brazil's Neymar limps off injured in friendly win over Qatar
+Soccer: Brazil's Neymar limps off injured in win over Qatar

 The five-times world champions were rarely troubled by a limited Qatar side, who missed a VAR-assisted penalty in injury time.

-“We won and the feeling is that we won well,” Coutinho added.
+“We won and the feeling is that we won well,” said man of the match Philippe Coutinho.

 “We pressured them and we did what we wanted to do.”

 Once again, though, all attention was focused on Neymar, the world’s most expensive player and a polarising figure in the football world.